 Outrage is love rising

 Three days post-election, at the cafe, I find myself in conversation with a 26-year-old millennial named Ariel.
 She tells me this election has frightened her but she is using her fear to create change.
-She tells me that until now, it was just a vague idea that she might ‘someday’ work in social justice but now, she is signed up and ready.
+She tells me that until now, it was just a vague idea that she might ‘someday’ work in social justice but now, she’s in motion.

-She tells me that a group of her friends, who have a band, just donated all of their profits to Planned Parenthood.
+Ariel tells me that a group of her friends, who have a band, just donated all of their profits to Planned Parenthood.
 She’s not the only one.
 My phone pings with invitations to join groups, join marches.
 The ground is vibrant with energy.

 Ring the bells that still can ring.
 Forget your perfect offering.
 There is a crack in everything.
 That’s how the light gets in.

-Last night, the author of these words, Leonard Cohen, lifted from the earth.
+Last night, the author of those words, Leonard Cohen, lifted from the earth.
 This morning, as I arrive at my writing cafe, the wind is up but the air is warm enough still to sit outside.
 Wrapped in my blanket, I watch as three-year-old Drew rides the wind like a human kite.
 And I am talking with a 26-year-old woman who shares her name with the fairy tale princess whose voice was stolen.

 This election is a vortex.
 A moment in time we will never forget.
 It will change the world.
 It has already changed the world.
 The world now has Ariel, clearly focused.
 The world now has that band of young men, supporting the rights of the young women they love.
 The world now has me – and you – resolved and focused and ready.